Kieranmcm07/Kieranmcm07/README.md

 **`Aspiring Software Engineer (Developer • Creator • Problem Solver)`**

-I'm a focused high school student with a passion for software development and a growing skill set in Python, C, and web technologies.
-My journey started with block-based programming and has evolved into a love for building solutions through code—whether it's crafting a game, automating a task, or solving real-world problems.
+I recently finished high school and have conditional offers to study Software Engineering or Development at university.
+My journey with software started with block-based programming and has evolved into a passion for building practical solutions through code—whether it’s developing games, automating tasks, or solving real-world problems.

-I'm curious about everything beyond basic web development—especially algorithms, data structures, and system-level programming.
-I thrive on challenges, and I'm always keen to deepen my understanding of software engineering.
+I’m diving deep into Python, C, and exploring system-level programming.
+While I used to focus a lot on web development, I’m now more curious about the backend and how things work under the hood—especially algorithms, data structures, and memory management.
+I'm all about solving problems and continuing to learn as much as I can.

 🧠 Self-taught. 🧩 Solution-driven. 🚀 Future-focused.